 Winterizing your above ground pool may seem complicated.
 But with a little preparation, it can actually be a very simple, pain-free process.
 Leslie's has compiled a set of step-by-step instructions to help you safely and effectively winterize your pool.

 DIY TIP: Don't close your pool too early!
-Winterizing the pool before water temperatures are consistently below 65ºF can set you up for a lengthy, costly pool opening next spring spring.
+Winterizing the pool before water temperatures are consistently below 65ºF can set you up for a lengthy, costly pool opening next spring.
 Warmer water uses up sanitizer more quickly, which increases the risk of algae growth.

 GATHER YOUR SUPPLIES

-Before getting started, make sure you have all of the essential pool closing and winterizing supplies you'll need.
+Before getting started, make sure you have all the essential pool closing and winterizing supplies you'll need.
 It's important to have these items on hand to ensure an efficient pool closing process: